google/bms-toolkit/docs/user-guide.md

 ## Command quick reference for single instance deployments

-Sample commands for a simple quick-start and basic toolkit usage for an Oracle "single instance" database.
-Refer to the remainder of this document for additional details and comprehensive explanations of the toolkit, scripting, options, and usage scenarios.
+Sample commands for a simple quick-start and basic oracle-toolkit usage for an Oracle "single instance" database.
+Refer to the remainder of this document for additional details and comprehensive explanations of the oracle-toolkit, scripting, options, and usage scenarios.
 All commands run from the "control node".

 1. Validate media specifying GCS storage bucket and optionally database: